Hallie in the House: Briefings, Boeing and the president's first veto

 WASHINGTON — It was 11:16 a.m.
 Monday when the world found out about the press briefing happening just three hours later.
 It had been 42 days since our last one.
 And while some folks find the briefings less than helpful, given the ducking and weaving from the podium, we'll take any chance we get to ask questions to those in the White House.

 With a flurry of hands shooting up around the room, correspondents know they'll likely get just one shot at a question, if that.
 It means there's a limited opportunity for follow-ups.
-That’s why, when I heard a colleague ask about the president's remarks about Jewish Americans — and didn't hear an answer from Press Secretary Sarah Sanders — I thought it was important to press again.
+That’s why, when I heard a colleague ask about the president's remarks about American Jews — and didn't hear an answer from Press Secretary Sarah Sanders — I thought it was important to press again.

 You know how that went.